juju/docs/src/en/config-LXC.md

 ### Ensuring a fresh cache

-Due to the interaction of both the Juju cache and the LXC host cache, in addition to the above issue, it is recommended to simply flush both caches together and on a regular basis:
+Due to the interaction of both the Juju cache and the LXC host cache, in addition to the above issue, to ensure stale images are not being used it is recommended to simply flush both caches together and on a regular basis:

 For the Juju cache, as shown previously: